How can I prepare for my Small Claims Court Hearing?

 The phone number is: 707-468-2002

-What types of cases are filed in Mendocino County Small Claims Court?
+What is the most a person can sue for in Mendocino County Small Claims Court?

 Mendocino County Small Claims Court

 Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
 The procedures and rules of evidence for small claims court cases in Mendocino are the same for any County in California.
 The rules are designed to be less complex and more less formal when compared to general civil cases.
 The party who files the action or claim is known as the plaintiff.
-The person or persons who is being sued is called the defendant.
-In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
-However, you are able to consult and speak with an attorney before or after the small claims court hearing.
+The party who is being sued is known as the defendant.
+In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
+But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.

 - $0 to $1,500 – $30